Rubikk/contactManagement/README.md

 # About

 This is a text-based business contact application.
-It is very agile and a clear solution for various businesses.
+It is very agile and a clear solution for various businesses to store their contact lists.

 # Features